-- a request by an attorney (advocate);
+- a request by an attorney (an advocate);

-- a request from a law enforcement agency (eg, police); or
+- a request from a law enforcement agency (eg, the police); or

 - a request from the court.

-Therefore, registrants would not usually be able to hide such information from the prospective litigation action.
-Also, such information shall be obtained at the pre-trial stage.
+Therefore, registrants would not usually be able to hide this information from the prospective litigation action.
+Also, this information shall be obtained at the pre-trial stage.